wzhao0842/Stress-Test-Tool/README.md

 4. run "./comparator"

 ## Attentions
-if you change your original file, you have to rerun "stest yourFile testFile" to update the mycode and testcode files
+if you change your original file, you have to rerun "stest <yourFile> <testFile>" to update the mycode and testcode files